-The operational reliability of the valve cannot be ensured under improper operating conditions.
+The operational safety of the component can not be guaranteed under improper operating conditions.
 Therefore avoid improper operating conditions.

-Operating the valve is not permitted if
+The operation of the component is not permitted if:

-- · Persons or objects are in the danger zone. - · Safety devices are not working or were removed. - Malfunctions have been detected on the valve. - Damage has been detected on the valve. - Maintenance intervals have been exceeded. - the position of the side valves is not adjusted to the process steps
+- Persons or objects are in the danger zone.

+- · Safety devices are not working or were removed.

+- Malfunctions have been detected on the component.

+- Damage to the component has been detected.

+- Maintenance intervals have been exceeded.